gregfullard/workstation-scripts/README.md

   * Contains ansible hosts files.
 One file for each of my "setup domains"
   * Contains a set of Ansible tasks grouped into roles.
 These are referenced from the playbooks
   * For each setup domain, there is a playbook file which calls the roles that it needs
- * Ansible
-  * Not sure if I'll still use this folder